 32mins – I can’t believe I’m still watching this.

-Anyway… Hulk Hogan has been captured by the bad guys™ who are using torture to discover the location of the stolen weapon.
-They should have just made him watch the past 30 minutes of this film.
+Anyway… Hulk Hogan has been captured by the bad guys™ who are using a form of torture to uncover the location of the stolen weapon.
+Is it working?
+No. They should have just made Hogan watch the past 30 minutes of this film.
 Now that’s torture!

 40mins – Barry Bostwick is in this film.
 Why, Barry?
 Why?